-You click to edit any individual module and the tabs feel very similar to its competitor.
+You click to edit any individual module, and the tabs feel very similar to its competitor.

-Although, the “Advanced” tab has less options.
+Although, the “Advanced” tab has fewer options.

 It’s fast, responsive, and smooth nonetheless.

-Click the plus button at the top of the page and you will be able to add any module by dragging it onto the screen.
+Click the plus button at the top of the page, and you will be able to add any module by dragging it onto the screen.

 I also really like that you can adjust the width of columns by dragging the side.